A Confluence of Writing on Rivers -- Part 1 in a Series About Writing with River Themes

 My soul has grown deep like the rivers.

-I am grateful for these magical flowing words, a vivid homage to rivers and all that is allied to water.
+I am grateful for these magical flowing words, a vivid homage to rivers and all that is linked to water.
 While recognizing Indigenous tribes' connections to places, this poetry is a sensual and lyrical assemblage, a celebration to the movement of water, rain, glaciers, time, animals, and cherished human relationships.
 Starwater is a dreamy love song to revisit and experience new discoveries and inspiration with each reading!
-Many rivers are named here including: the Kaw, Delaware, Wakarusa, Missouri, Mississippi, and many well beyond this region.
+Many rivers are named here including the Kaw, Delaware, Wakarusa, Missouri, Mississippi, and many others well beyond this region.
 The Native American tribes who are recognized in these pages include: Blackfeet, Dakota, Delaware, Kansa, Kickapoo, Lakota and Navajo.
-Low’s heritage includes Delaware (Lenape/Munsee), and Cherokee family.
-Learn more about Denise Low via Wild Hybrid Reality Talesopens a new window.
+Low’s heritage includes Delaware (Lenape/Munsee), and Cherokee family members.
+Learn more about Denise Low via Wild Hybrid Reality Tales, opens a new window.

-One of the poems in which I feel an especially deep resonance is “Delaware Marker”—so I wondered if she had known that she had Delaware heritage when she wrote Starwater and Denise replied: “I knew there was some connection but not sure.”
+One of the poems which resonate especially deeply for me is “Delaware Marker”—so I wondered if she had known that she had Delaware heritage when she wrote Starwater and Denise replied: “I knew there was some connection but not sure.”

 “Delaware Marker” by Denise Low